Our experts answer your questions with a smile

 This is a second solution for batteries.
 The idea here is to extend battery life.

 Batteries that have become obsolete for a driver's needs can no longer be used in cars.
 However, they can be used for other applications that require less power from the batteries.
-This is what we call the second life of batteries.
-This process delays battery recycling and reduces the ecological impact of battery production.
+This is what is known as the second life of batteries.
+This process delays battery recycling and reduces the environmental impact of battery production.

-Now you know all about the service life of an electric car battery.
+Now you know everything about the life of a electric car.
 If you have any questions, please don't hesitate to contact us at [email protected].